shadowed1/ChromeOS_PowerControl/README.md

 ----------------------------------------------------------------------------------------------

-- `sudo batterycontrol                     # Show status`
 - `sudo batterycontrol start               # starts batterycontrol`
 - `sudo batterycontrol stop                # stops batterycontrol`
-- `sudo batterycontrol status              # shows status`
+- `sudo batterycontrol status              # shows status.
+Leaving it blank also works`
-- `sudo batterycontrol set 80 75           # 80 is when charging stops; 75 is when charging may begin`
+- `sudo batterycontrol set 80 75           # 80 is when charging stops; 75 is when char.ging may begin`
 - `sudo batterycontrol help                # Show list of commands`

 ----------------------------------------------------------------------------------------------